-- Equipment and materials would be stored at least 100 ft (30 m) from open water to reduce the likelihood of debris or sediment entering surface water. - Spilled hazardous materials (e.g. piscicide or white gas) would be cleaned up immediately and would not be allowed to seep into the soil or reach open water sources - Work crews would use appropriate methods for human waste treatment, which is typically a pit toilet, or special containers for removal to the frontcountry.
+- Equipment and materials would be stored at least 100 ft (30 m) from open water to reduce the likelihood of debris or sediment entering surface water. - Secondary containment for hazardous materials (e.g. piscicide or white gas) would be incorporated by placing buckets containing a small amount of soil (to minimize splashing of possible spills) under transfers of materials from one container to another.
+If hazardous materials were nevertheless spilled, they would be cleaned up immediately and would not be allowed to seep deep into the soil or reach open water sources.
+Absorbent pads would be onsite to absorb pooled hazardous materials.
+Shovels and bags would be onsite to gather surface soil in the spill area, which would be transported to the frontcountry for remediation. - Work crews would use appropriate methods for human waste treatment, which is typically a pit toilet, or special containers for removal to the frontcountry.